jankammerath/AzFuncGolang/README.md

 1. `invoke.sh` will compile the binary for an Apple Silicon (`arm64` for `darwin`) and use the function tools to invoke it
 2. `deploy.sh` will compile for `amd64` (or `x86_64`) on `linux` to deploy it to Azure

+## Adapter not required

+There's no adapter needed to run `go-gin` on Azure Functions.